PREVENTING THE SUMMER SLIDE

 So, is it hot enough for you?
 It is reported that we are in the midst of an official heat wave.
 Looking for a cool place to chill?
 If your air conditioner goes on the blink, check out your local library!
 Take your son, daughter or, a child in the neighborhood with you.
 Help prevent the summer slide.

 “What is the summer slide?”
 It is what many students experience during the months that follow the end of the school year.
+They lose academic skills.
 Experts agree that students who read during the summer experience academic success, and the opposite is true for students who do not.
 According to a report from the National Summer Learning Association (https://www.summerlearning.org/ ) "A conservative estimate of lost instructional time is approximately two months or roughly twenty two percent of the school year.
 Educators often spend at least a month re-teaching material that students have forgotten over the summer.
 That month of re-teaching eliminates a month that could have been spent on teaching new information and skills."

 During my years in the classroom, I often used the month of September and part of October re-teaching the previous year’s skills while implementing the current year’s curriculum.
 Although it was an arduous balancing act, it was a necessary endeavor.
 Some of my students spent their summer traveling, going to camp, and participating in various types of educational activities.
 Regular reading was a part of their summer.
 Yet there were far too many students who were not as fortunate.